 - Be friendly, but professional.

-- If you are a new business, don’t disclose that information—make sure the supplier knows that your product is going to be a best-seller.
+- If you are a new business, don’t disclose that information—make sure the supplier knows that the product you’re sourcing is going to be a best-seller.

 - Include email attachments to help illustrate your request.